0-Ahmed-Tamer-0/Sales_Forecasting_and_Demand_Prediction/README.md

 │

-├── datasets/ # Raw and processed datasets
+├── datasets/  Raw and processed datasets

-├── notebooks/ # EDA and model training notebooks
+├── notebooks/  Comprehensive documentation of the project, more specialized in how it works.

-├── models/ # Trained model files
+├── Final Doc/  Trained model files

-├── src/ # Python scripts for preprocessing and modeling
+├── src/  Python scripts for preprocessing and modeling

-├── visuals/ # Plots and figures
+├── visuals/  Plots and figures

-└── README.md # Project documentation
+└── README.md  Project documentation